What is Moodle?

 1. Select the “Edit mode” toggle in the upper right.

-2. To add a new activity go to the topic section or week where you want to add the activity and click Add an activity or resource.
+2. To add a new activity, go to the section or week where you want to add the activity and click Add an activity or resource.

-4. You can delete an activity or edit it by clicking the three vertical dots (vertical ellipsis) to the right of it.
+4. You can delete an activity or edit it by clicking the three vertical dots (vertical ellipses) to the right of it.

 Assignment